 Elizabeth Wilson grew up in Vermont, graduating 2nd in her high school class, obtaining an undergraduate degree from Lyndon State College and just recently, a Masters Degree from Norwich, Vermont.
 She is very active in nonprofit organizations serving as an officer of the Wells River Action Program and an accountant bookkeeper and clerk for her Church.
 Her passion is music and sings with different groups, performs solos in her Church setting, and directs the music program at her local church.
 Elizabeth has worked steadily in the Banking Industry since her Junior year of High School.
 She is devoted to her family and lives with her husband, Denis Lambert, and her dog, Archie, in Fairlee, VT.

-I moved to Vermont in 1967.
-Since then, I have shown my paintings, pastels and drawings around Vermont and New Hampshire; Southern Vermont Arts Center in Manchester, Hopkins Center at Dartmouth, Chafee Art Center in Rutland, T.W.
+She graduated with a Fine Arts degree from Ohio Wesleyan in 1965, and moved to Vermont in 1967.
+Since then, she has shown her paintings, pastels and drawings around Vermont and New Hampshire; Southern Vermont Arts Center in Manchester, Hopkins Center at Dartmouth, Chafee Art Center in Rutland, T.W.
 Wood Gallery, Montpelier, Lyndon State College, The St. Johnsbury Artisans’ Guild and Catamount Arts.

-After working as Artist in Residence at St. Johnsbury Academy in 1988-89, I ran a private summer art program for children and adults and started a Portrait Through the Mail business with commissions from around the country.
+After working as Artist in Residence at St. Johnsbury Academy in 1988-89, she ran a private summer art program for children and adults and started a Portraits Through the Mail business with commissions from around the country.

-My endeavors outside my field have included being Chairman of the Barnet Planning Commission, Chairman of the Barnet Zoning Board, a Member of the Community Advisory Board for Planned Parenthood of Vermont, Member of the Board of Directors for Northern Counties Health Centers and Chief Editorial Writer and Illustrator for the Newsletter for Umbrella, Inc.
+Her endeavors outside her field have included being Chairman of the Barnet Planning Commission, Chairman of the Barnet Zoning Board, a Member of the Community Advisory Board for Planned Parenthood of Vermont, Member of the Board of Directors for Northern Counties Health Centers.

 I’ve always gardened.
 Now I’m gardening as much as possible, mainly flowers.